From the first moment she strapped on a pair of satin ballet slippers, 22-year-old Chiara Valle has devoted her life to dance.

 Remaining mindful of Chiara’s lifestyle and ambitions, and not believing in a one-size-fits-all approach to treatment, Montefiore specialists ultimately recommended a radiation plan that would destroy the tumor while allowing the young ballerina to keep dancing.

 That’s what I love most about Montefiore.
 I wasn’t just a patient.
 I was much more to them. …Montefiore almost became a second family to me throughout treatment.

 Today, Chiara is cancer-free and feeling better than ever.
 She runs a nonprofit charity, Wings for Ewing Sarcoma, which is dedicated to raising awareness about this rare childhood cancer.
-And she has finally returned to The Washington Ballet, where she is grateful to be back in the footlights.
+She was finally able to get back to The Washington Ballet and recently joined the City Ballet of San Diego as an Apprentice.

 I’m dancing for every pediatric patient out there.
 The ones who are survivors, the ones who’ve passed, ones who will be fighting, and the ones that are fighting right now.
 I think of all of them when I’m dancing.